The Purloined Letter: Literary significance and criticism

 Poe's story provoked a debate among literary theorists in the 1960s and 1970s.
 Jacques Lacan argued in Ecrits that the content of the queen's letter is irrelevant to the story and that the proper "place" of the signifier (the letter itself) is determined by the symbolic structure in which it exists and is displaced, first by the minister and then by Dupin.
 Jacques Derrida responded to Lacan's reading in "Le Facteur de la vérité" ("The Purveyor of Truth"), questioning Lacan's structuralist assumptions.
 The triangular relationships that Lacan claims are foundational to the story are not, in fact, more foundational than other structured relationships one can perceive in it.
-Derrida sees Lacan's reading as yet another structuralism attempting to establish an ultimate, foundational truth to the story.
+Derrida sees Lacan's reading as yet another structuralist attempt to establish an ultimate, foundational truth to the story.
 In reality, according to Derrida, none of the structural schemas one can see in the story are more foundational than any other.
 Lacan's structuralist reading and Derrida's deconstructive reading provoked a response by Barbara Johnson, who mediated the debate by suggesting that the letter belongs all along to the queen as a substitute for a phallus.

 Donald E. Pease suggests that Lacan "equates the possession of a letter—defined as a 'lack' of content—with 'literal' as opposed to 'symbolic' castration, hence the odor of the feminine.
 In other words the 'possession' of the lack otherwise displaced by language identifies the possessor with the lack 'she' thinks she possesses.
 So femininity exists as an 'effect' of the delusion of possession of a lack otherwise displaced (as a masculine effect?) by the endless purloining of the letter."

 The debate up to the mid-1980s is collected in a helpful though incomplete volume titled The Purloined Poe.
 The volume does not include, for instance, Richard Hull's reading based on the work of Michel Foucault, in which he argues that "'The Purloined Letter' is a good text for questioning the metalinguistic claim that artists can't avoid doing surveillance, because it is a discourse on poetry's superiority over surveillance."
 Slavoj Žižek asks "So why does a letter always arrive at its destination?
 Why could it not—sometimes at least—also fail to reach it?"
 Hollis Robbins critiques Derrida for his own blindness to patriotism in prefacing his reading of "The Purloined Letter" with a reading of "The Emperor's New Clothes": "In Derrida's view, both Poe's story and Andersen's feature a king whose manhood is imperiled, who is surrounded by habit-driven and ineffectual civil servants, and who is saved by an individual who sees what is obvious. ...
 Both save the crown from further embarrassment. ...
 There is never a question that a king could or should fall from grace."